 Prevailing wisdom says that your mortgage payment shouldn’t be more than 28% of your gross (pre-tax) monthly pay.
 But whatever that sum actually is, you may be wondering how to shave down the amount.
 Think about it: A lower mortgage payment could reduce your financial stress.
-And it can also open up room in your budget to allocate more money towards shrinking other debt, pumping up your emergency fund, and saving for retirement or other goals.
+And it can also open up room in your budget to allocate more money toward shrinking other debt, pumping up your emergency fund, and saving for retirement or other goals.

-Here, you’ll learn more about your mortgage payment and possible ways to lower it.
+Below, you’ll learn more about your mortgage payment and possible ways to lower it.

 Key Points